This post may contain affiliate links. Please read our disclosure policy.

 - Mix Dry Ingredients: In a medium bowl, whisk together the flour, sugar, cinnamon, baking soda, and salt.

-- Add Wet Ingredients: Stir in the egg, oil, and vanilla, then mix in the crushed pineapple and mashed banana until well combined.
+- Add Wet Ingredients: Stir in the egg, oil, and vanilla.
+Mix in the crushed pineapple and mashed banana until fully combined.

 - Fold in Pecans: Gently stir in the pecans.
 The batter will be thick.

-- Bake: Pour the batter into the prepared dish and bake for 30-33 minutes, or until a toothpick inserted in the center comes out clean.
+- Bake: Pour the batter into the prepared dish.
+Bake for 30–33 minutes, or until a toothpick inserted in the center comes out clean.

 - Cool: Let the cake cool completely before frosting.

-- Apply Frosting: Spread the frosting directly on the cooled cake in the baking dish, or carefully remove the cake from the pan and frost it on a serving plate.
+- Frost the Cake: Spread the frosting over the cooled cake in the baking dish, or remove the cake and frost it on a serving plate.

-- Garnish and Serve: Sprinkle with additional pecans for extra texture, then slice and serve at room temperature.
+- Garnish and Serve: Top with chopped pecans, slice, and serve at room temperature.

 Notes

-- Drain the Pineapple Well: Too much moisture can make the cake soggy.
-Press out excess juice to keep the texture just right.
+- Drain Pineapple Well: Too much liquid can make the cake soggy.
+Press out excess juice before adding.

-- Adjust Frosting Consistency if Needed: If the frosting is too thin, add powdered sugar one tablespoon at a time.
-If it’s too soft, chill it briefly to firm it up.
+- Fix Frosting Texture: If too thin, add powdered sugar 1 tablespoon at a time.
+If too soft, chill briefly to thicken.

 Nutrition